Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Brussels Griffon

 In many ways, the Brussels Griffon looks like the Pug with whiskers.
-The two are related from a cross with the Belgian Griffons d’Ecurie.
+The two are related by a cross with the Belgian Griffons d’Ecurie.
 This pup started as a ratter before he won the hearts of Europeans who couldn’t resist his adorable pouting face.
-This pooch shares a lot of the traits of this toy-companion dogs.
+This pooch shares a lot of the traits of this toy companion dog.
 He is loyal and sweet.
 He’s also easy to train.

 6. Boston Terrier